GetStream/stream-chat-dotnet-maui/README.md

     2. [Enable Developer Tokens](https://getstream.io/chat/docs/unity/tokens_and_authentication/?language=unity#developer-tokens) (Authorization will not work in this example otherwise!)
     3. Take the `Api Key` of your App and save it in the [StreamApiKey field of the StaticConfig](https://github.com/sierpinskid/stream-chat-dotnet-maui/blob/main/StreamChatMaui/StaticConfig.cs) (please note that `api key` is different from `api secret`)
 3. Run the application

+## Documentation
+If you wish to futher explore the SDK features, please refer to our [Unity/C# Docs](https://getstream.io/chat/docs/unity/?language=unity).
+All of the code examples from the Unity docs will work in a .NET MAUI application.
+Please note that our [.NET/C# Docs](https://getstream.io/chat/docs/dotnet-csharp/?language=csharp) refer to a *Backend* SDK and will not work with .NET MAUI.

 ## Stream Chat Service
 The key component that initiates a connection with the Stream Chat Server is the [Stream Chat Service](https://github.com/sierpinskid/stream-chat-dotnet-maui/blob/main/StreamChatMaui/Services/StreamChatService.cs).
 There are 3 actions required throughout a single session of the app running: